-5 Supporting Children Potentially at Greater Risk of Harm
+5. Supporting Children Potentially at Greater Risk of Harm

-• Whilst all children should be protected, GCPS acknowledge that some groups of children are potentially at greater risk of harm.
+Whilst all children should be protected, Greenfields Community Primary School acknowledge that some groups of children are potentially at greater risk of harm.
+This can include the following groups:

 5.1 Safeguarding children with Special Educational Needs or Disabilities (SEND)